Teenage Mutant Ninja Turtles Movie Review

 My only real thing I did not like about this film is the blatant product placement, but as I have gotten older, I understand that product placement is necessary for every film to some degree.

 I like how this movie teaches lessons well, and how grounded of a story it is.
 I think the main thing that I got out of this movie is that you cannot always work alone; that it's not always a bad thing to work in a group, but when the time comes, it's good to be able to stand on your own too.
 This movie had strong family themes; and showed you can still feel like family even if you're not technically related.
-This film is fantastic and depending on what age you are when you watch it so it is one of those films that can be rewatched and teach someone new lessons.
+This film is fantastic and depends on what age you are when you watch it so it is one of those films that can be rewatched and teach someone new lessons.